 Brown rice can also come in purple, red or black shades.
 It is also gluten-free and has a lower glycemic index.
-This property makes it a great recommendation for those with diabetes.
+Its slower impact on blood sugar makes it a better choice for those with diabetes.
 Remember to always cross-check the labels on your brown rice when you are purchasing it.

 Aside from providing fiber, vitamins and minerals, brown rice also helps with the following:

-Brown rice also contains ferulic acid, lignans, phytic acid and phytoestrogens that protect your body against diabetes (1).
+Along with fiber, brown rice also contains ferulic acid, lignans, phytic acid and phytoestrogens that may protect your body against diabetes (1).
 This is in contrast with white rice which undergoes too much refining, which tends to remove all the components that reduce diabetes risk.

 The ferulic acid has antimicrobial and anti-inflammatory properties that help in protecting you against diabetes and various cancers.